top of page

 Effectively calculating your membership growth rate is a sophisticated act of governance.
 By prioritizing first-year retention and mandating segmented reporting, associations gain the predictive stability necessary to make accurate budgetary forecasts and mitigate long-term viability risks.

-About this article: This article reflects insights developed collaboratively by The Ways & Means team based on our experience supporting associations with strategic marketing, creative services, advocacy, and member engagement.
+About this Article: This article reflects insights developed collaboratively by The Ways & Means team based on our experience supporting associations with strategic marketing, creative services, advocacy, and member engagement.
+These insights are drawn from live client work and ongoing performance analysis.
 All recommendations are reviewed by our leadership team before publication.

 bottom of page